-Three South Bronx High School students shot, one dead after shooting near school – KION546
+Three South Bronx high school students shot, one dead after shooting near school – KION546

 By Laura Studley, CNN

-One South Bronx High School student is dead and two others injured after a shooting near the school Friday afternoon, the New York Police Department confirmed to CNN.
+One teenager was killed and two others were injured as they walked home from school Friday after gunshots were fired during a dispute between two individuals in the Bronx, the New York Police Department said in a news conference.

-A 16-year-old girl died after she was shot in the torso, police said, and a 17-year-old boy was shot in the buttocks and taken to a local hospital.
-Another 16-year-old girl was shot in the leg and is being treated at the hospital, police said.
+A 16-year-old girl died after she was shot in the chest, police said, and a 17-year-old boy was shot in the buttocks and taken to a local hospital.
+Another 16-year-old girl was shot in the lower leg and is being treated at the hospital, police said.

-The shooting took place near 510 East 156th Street and police are expected to hold a news conference soon to provide more details on the incident.
+Police said that surveillance video shows two individuals gesturing to each other from opposite sides of the street, before one man pulled out a gun and started firing.
+The incident, which took place near 156th Street and St. Ann’s Avenue, occurred just before 2 p.m.
+Friday afternoon.

-The press secretary for Mayor Eric Adams tweeted that the mayor has been briefed on the shooting.
+Police have not been able to identify the man who fired the shots but are looking at video surveillance and waiting for ballistics to be analyzed, Deputy Chief Timothy McCormack of the Bronx Borough Detectives said.

 The-CNN-Wire